starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 “This is the first I've heard of it.”

 “Like I said, it was off the books.
-Every cancelled contract that went out and needing his hedging services.
+Every canceled contract that went out and needing his hedging services.
 He'd set up some accounting arrangement in exchange for shares.
 He must have known the nature of the business in advance.
 In any case I'm ditching my thirty two percent and starting a new company.
 Why don't you come join me Shawn?
 It will be like it was.”

 “It won't be like it was.
 I'm staying.”